edwinsyarief/katsu2d/README.md

 #### Important Note for Updatable Components

-The `UpdateFunc` in the `components.Updatable` now receives `dt float64`, `world *ecs.World`, and `entityID ecs.EntityID` as parameters.
+The `UpdateFunc` in the `components.Updatable` receives `dt float64`, `world *ecs.World`, and `entityID ecs.EntityID` as parameters.
 This allows your entity's logic to interact directly with the ECS world and its own components.

 ### Slow Motion and Cooldowns